 "Today's children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal, and social lives in a positive way.
 This is why we have made Relationships Education compulsory in all primary schools in England."
-Relationships Education, Relations and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals.
-Senior leadership teams, teachers July 2020.
+Relationships Education, Relations and Sex Education (RSE) 2021 and Health Education Statutory guidance for governing bodies 2021.